 Fixing is a durational dance in which three performers map the arrival and intersection of visitors to the PQ with the topography of the Industrial Palace Plaza to transform it into a colorful landscape of visual echoes.
-From 11 - 13 June 2019, Fixing will use the social activities of the Plaza as the catalyst for an accumulative movement score, mediated by the performer bodies and marked by chalk and/or yarn lines, drawn as a remnant of audience and performer activity that then alters what's visible and brings forth an evolving, imaginative, interactive installation for performers and audience to respond to.
+From 11–13 June 2019, Fixing used the social activities of the Plaza as the catalyst for an accumulative movement score, mediated by the performer bodies and marked by chalk and/or yarn lines, drawn as a remnant of audience and performer aktivity that then alters what's visible and brings forth an evolving, imaginative, interactive installation for performers and audience to respond to.

-The performers will use their bodies as sorts of divining rods, embodying survey spots or junctures in the environment as active, human relationships to space and will invite viewers to join.
-These physicalized moments serve as performance "announcements" of what's encountered.
-Here mapping exists as a human act of noticing - the score is determined by what WE notice, what we do, and by others' work and by audience intervention.
-The overlapping topography of environment and social activity includes the humanity of the mappers and mapped.
+The performers use their bodies as sorts of divining rods, embodying survey spots or junctures in the environment as active, human relationships to space and invite viewers to join in.
+These physicalized moments serve as performance “announcements” of what's encountered.
+Here mapping exists as a human act of noticing – the score is determined by what WE notice, what we do, and by others' work and by audience intervention.
+The overlapping topography of environment and social activity includes the humanity of the mappers and the mapped.

 Country/Region USA, Poland